Petit Mentor Overview

-The Petit Undergraduate Research Scholars program provides an opportunity for graduate students and post-doctoral fellows (only) to mentor undergraduate scholars for valuable mentoring and project management experience while allowing them to further their research interests.
+The Petit Scholar Undergraduate Research program provides an opportunity for graduate students and post-doctoral fellows (only) to provide valuable mentoring and project management experience for undergraduate scholars while allowing them to further their research interests.

 Benefits to Mentors:

 - IBB Graduate student/Postdoc mentors receive $2,000 to be used for travel to scientific conferences or materials/supplies for the lab.

 - Great CV builder, most employers prefer Ph.D.’s with management/mentoring experience.

 - Meet with your IBB faculty advisor to ask if mentoring an undergraduate is a good fit for you and your lab.
 Your advisor will be asked to submit a letter of permission as part of your project submission process.

 - Only projects which allow undergraduates to work independently will be considered, detailed description of the undergraduate's project (as it pertains to thesis work of mentor) must be provided.